 Q: My portal needs exact pixel size - what now?

-A: Resize to exact pixels first, then compress.
-Resizing after compressing can change
+A: Resize first, then compress.

 If you want, download the image after compressing and test upload on the portal.
-If you have a specific portal link, I can give exact pixel and KB targets for it.

 Open Compressor